dilshadparambil/Python_100.days.of.code/README.md

 3. You'll need to define a custom `turn_right()` function (Reeborg only supports `turn_left()`).
 4. Use a `while` loop to repeatedly evaluate Reeborg’s surroundings and make decisions.

+💡 **Bonus Tips**:
-💡 Tip: This is a classic right-wall-following algorithm.
+This is a classic right-wall-following algorithm.
 The logic mimics placing your hand on the right wall and walking through the maze.

 ---